 “That is correct,” Robert replied.

 “I own 2 businesses here, and there are others with businesses as well.
 What will happen to them?”
 Candy asked.

 “What kind of businesses?”
 Robert asked in reply realizing there were gaps that Candy’s personnel file did not cover.

-“I have a massage parlor and a diner,” Candy replied.
+“I have a massage parlor and a dinner,” Candy replied.

 Candy looked over at her daughter.
 “Am I missing anything?” she asked.

 “There is at any given time a lot of ongoing research, what will happen to that?”
 Julie asked.